rithmschool/warmups-and-problem-solving/python-fundamentals/42-find_greater_numbers/readme.md

 Write a function called find_greater_numbers which accepts a list and returns the number of times a number is followed by a larger number.

+For example, for [1, 2, 3], the answer is 3:

+- the 1 is followed by the 2 *and* the 3

+- the 2 is followed by the 3

 Examples

 ```py